mjambon/dune-deps-action/README.md

 Make a copy of [`.github/workflows/dune-deps.yml`](.github/workflows/dune-deps.yml) into your repo, same path.
+GitHub will find it.
+There's nothing for you to activate.

 It can be achieved with the following instructions, from the root of your git project: